ENTIRE: Learning-based Volume Rendering Time Prediction: Experiments

 \subsection{Experimental Setup}

-\textbf{Datasets.} The three datasets we employed in this paper are listed in \cref{tab:dataset}.
-For the interactive exploration of volume, we use MAESTROeX~\cite{fan2019MAESTROeX}.
-MAESTROeX simulates low Mach number stratified flows.
-More specifically, we selected the white dwarf convection problem in MAESTROeX as our dataset.
-For distributed visualization, we use Nyx~\cite{almgren2013nyx} and Castro~\cite{almgren2010castro} to generate our dataset.
-Nyx is a cosmological simulation.
-It simulates the evolution of baryonic gas coupled with an N-body treatment of the dark matter.
-Castro is an astrophysical hydrodynamic simulation designed to model astrophysical reacting flows.
-We chose Castro's white dwarf merger problem as our dataset.
-To save memory space, we normalized data values in all three datasets and stored them as unsigned byte (8 bit); prior to providing volumes as input to VolumeNet, we converted the data to float values in $[-1, 1]$.
+\textbf{Datasets.} \changedFrom{} The three datasets employed for model evaluation are listed in \cref{tab:dataset}.
+MAESTROeX~\cite{fan2019MAESTROeX} simulates low Mach number stratified flows, from which we selected the white dwarf convection problem.
+Nyx~\cite{almgren2013nyx} is a cosmological simulation of baryonic gas evolution coupled with an N-body treatment of dark matter.
+Castro~\cite{almgren2010castro} is an astrophysical hydrodynamic simulation of reacting flows, from which we selected the white dwarf merger problem.\changedTo{} \changed{For evaluating \acro{}'s generalization capability to a different dataset, we use the CT scan of a chameleon~\cite{maisano2003}.} To save memory space, we normalized data values in all four datasets and stored them as unsigned byte (8 bit); prior to providing volumes as input to VolumeNet, we converted the data to float values in $[-1, 1]$.

-For MAESTROeX, \changed{we randomly divided its volumes into $80\%$ for training, $10\%$ for validation, and $10\%$ for evaluation.} We used 6 members from Nyx for training, 1 member for validation, and 1 member for evaluation.
-For Castro, 8 members were used for training, 1 member for validation, and 1 member for evaluation. \changedFrom{} To ensure volume diversity in our dataset, we selected every 10$^{th}$ volume from the time series and applied varying sparsity thresholds to generate multiple variants of each selected volume, creating a dataset where volumes exhibit distinct structural characteristics.
-More can be found in supplementary material (\cref{sec:supp:scientific_dataset}). \changedTo{}
+For MAESTROeX, we randomly divided its volumes into $80\%$ for training, $10\%$ for validation, and $10\%$ for evaluation.
+We used 6 members from Nyx for training, 1 member for validation, and 1 member for evaluation.
+For Castro, 8 members were used for training, 1 member for validation, and 1 member for evaluation. \ To ensure volume diversity in our dataset, we selected every 10$^{th}$ volume from the time series and applied varying sparsity thresholds to generate multiple variants of each selected volume, creating a dataset where volumes exhibit distinct structural characteristics. \